 Grant J. Esposito, Brian R. Matsui, and Bryan J. Leitch

-Appellate + Supreme Court, Commercial Litigation, Litigation, Product Liability, and Trials
+Appellate + Supreme Court, Commercial Litigation, Litigation, Product Liability and Counseling, and Trials

 The Supreme Court strikes again.
 In Bristol-Myers Squibb Company v.
 Superior Court of California, the Supreme Court addressed the critical question of specific personal jurisdiction: Whether a plaintiff’s claims can be said to “arise out of or relate to” a defendant’s forum activities if there is no causal connection between the plaintiff’s claims and the defendant’s activities in the forum state.
 In an 8-1 decision authored by Justice Alito, the Supreme Court of the United States said no. Reversing the California Supreme Court’s “sliding scale” approach, the Supreme Court held that specific jurisdiction required an “adequate link” between the nonresident plaintiff’s claims and the forum state of California.
 Bristol-Myers Squibb Co. v.
 Superior Court of Cal., No. 16-466 (U.S. June 19, 2017) (slip op., at 8) (emphasis added).
 In so holding, the Court has effectively established, if not reaffirmed what was already implicitly required, a causation requirement between a plaintiff’s claims and the defendant’s in-state conduct.